 Kotor is the most popular place to visit in Montenegro because it’s absolutely stunning.
 This small town is surrounded by mountains, sits right on a lake and there’s plenty of things to do in the area.

 The building itself is incredibly old and the hostel has really kept the original charm even though it has had renovations.
 This hostel includes an indoor pool, yes, a pool!

 They also organise a variety of different tours, beach BBQs, bar crawl (which they call a numb crawl) and even medieval dinners, which was my favourite!

 I can highly recommend doing one of their tours.
 I did one with 360 Monte, which went to the north of the country.
 I thoroughly enjoyed it!

 The atmosphere of this hostel is one that will probably keep you in Tirana for longer than you expected.

 But back to the hostel.
 This hostel features a great backyard, perfect for relaxing in the summer with one of the hostels homebrewed beers – yes, they also make their own beer!
-You will find all sorts of goodies in this hostel.

 The Trip’n hostel is run by an Albanian couple, Erjon and Eni who are absolutely lovely and are happy to give you all the best tips on where to go as well as take you to the best party spots in the city!

 This means that the capital is a vibrant place to go with lots of great restaurants, bars, clubs and things to do all at an affordable price.

 They have a few different rooms, depending what you’re looking for.
 They also have opened apartments so if you want a hostel environment but your own bedroom then you can stay in one of them!

 I spent endless nights playing board games and chilling out in this hostel.
 I was supposed to stay in this hostel for 2 nights and ended up staying more than 10 – that’s how much I loved this place!

 I love the location of this hostel, it’s only a 2-minute walk from Kerameikos metro station which goes to and from the airport, so no need to change trains!

 It’s also very close to the famous Acropolis.
 If you’re in Athens, then I highly recommend this hostel.
 It’s not only convenient to get to and from but it’s also highly rated.

 This hostel located right in the centre of Sarajevo is one of the best boutique style hostels in the Balkans.
 The staff are very helpful, the hostel is clean and it’s also a lot of fun.

 Sarajevo is a great city to learn more about the horrific past that the country had to endure.
 If you stay here, it’s walking distance to lots of important attractions within the city.

 This is one of the top-rated hostels in Dubrovnik and a great option if you’re visiting this famous city.
 The hostels are located in the old town so it’s a perfect base to explore the city.

 This brightly painted hostel also has a number of tours and activities they can help you join, including Game of Thrones tours!

 This hostel prides itself on quality and practicality as all beds have their own socket and have a quality mattress.

 The bed also includes free breakfast as well as tea and coffee.

 It’s within walking distance to the old bazaar and the main square too so a fabulous option for when you travel to Skopje!

 There’s my top pick for the Balkans best hostels to visit during your backpacking adventure through this incredible region.
-Tell me below if you have plans to visit any of these great locations and hostels.
+Tell me below if you have plans to visit any of these great locations and Balkan hostels.

 Other articles you will love: